Jasper Skytram: All You NEED to Know Before Visiting

 Continue to Scramble Indian Ridge

 Once at the highest point, you have a beautiful ridge to wander along.
-The trail here is very simple and requires very few technicalities until the end.
+The trail here is straightforward and requires few technical skills until the end.
 The Northwest corner at the end of the ridge requires a brief detour and scramble along with a cliff band before you can descend the shale back to Whistlers Peak.
-If this section proves to be too much head back the way you came for an easier route.
+If this section proves to be too much, head back the way you came for an easier route.

 Jasper SkyTram Ticket Prices